edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 We placed the logic in the server and exposed it to an HTTP endpoint.
 Since the supergraph schema is stored in the memory of every server, It requires calling the endpoint at every instance in the cluster.
 This is not as automatic as the polling mechanism with a schema registry, but gives more control.

 Meanwhile, actively calling schema reload could also be error-prone.
 Notice that there is a flaw in this approach: a new instance of the server may start up any time by autoscaling.
 A newly started server may apply the new version of the subgraph to compose a supergraph.
-That means with this setup, there is no guarantee of serving with a certain version of the supergraph schema.
-To really address this issue, the new version of a subgraph must be isolated to its designated supergraph cluster from its stable version during the deployment.
+That means with this setup, there is <u>no guarantee of serving with a certain version of the supergraph schema.</u> To really address this issue, the new version of a subgraph must be isolated to its designated supergraph cluster from its stable version during the deployment.
 (We no longer follow this unreliable approach of reloading schema and have proceeded with canary deployment.)

 &nbsp;
 ### GraphQL: Canary Deployment